shekinahmanyi/bus-pass-management-system/README.md

 # Bus-Pass-Management-System
-This is a php project that helps you book a bus online at your concieniency.
+This is a php project that helps you book a bus online at your convieniency.
 To use make sure you have a waamp or xaamp installed on your machine.
 # Project Setup
 Install Xaamp or Waamp server.
 Import the database.